-The MH-60L crews had trained in highaltitude operations and were familiar with the region and the host nation forces.
-The helicopters transported and inserted the Special Forces soldiers and a USAF combat controller into the crash site.
-These SOF helped Colombian and other U.S. personnel search The MH-60Ls evacuated the wreckage. remains from the crash site to the forward operating location, whereupon an MC-130E and host nation aircraft carried them forward to Bogota.
+The MH-60L crews had trained in high-altitude operations and were familiar with the region and the host nation forces.
+The helicopters transported and inserted the Special Forces soldiers and a USAF CCT into the crash site.
+These SOF helped Colombian and U.S. personnel search the wreckage.
+The MH-60Ls evacuated remains from the crash site to the forward operating location, whereupon an MC-130E and host nation aircraft carried them forward to Bogota.
 The Combat Talons also provided refueling capabilities at remote airfields that lacked adequate fuel stores.

-The crash site proved to be an extremely dangerenvironment. ous The wreckage was situated on a steep mountainside, with much of it suspended from trees and brush.
-The ground teams made exhaustive search of the wreckage and surrounding area but were unable to enter the aircraft fuselage or move large pieces of the aircraft.
-To meet that challenge, a Special Forces team with mountaineering experience and unique demolitions capabilities was brought in from Company C, 3rd Battalion, 7th SFG (A) in Puerto Rico.
-The team employed their specialized skills to good effect and completed the recovery of remains and equipment from the crash site.
-Upon completion of their mission, the Special Forces soldiers destroyed the remaining wreckage with explosives.
+The crash site proved to be an extremely dangerous environment.
+The wreckage was situated on a steep mountainside, with much of it Puerto Rico.
+The team employed its specialized skills to complete the recovery of remains and equipment from the crash site.
+Upon completion of the mission, Special Forces soldiers destroyed the remaining wreckage with explosives.

-Approximately 120 SOF participated in the mission.
+About 120 SOF participated in the mission.
 At the conclusion of the recovery operation, General Wilhelm commended all of the participants, declaring that the "unknown tactical situation, adverse weather, and rugged terrain made this the most difficult and challenging operation of its type that I have seen in my 36 years of service."